 2. Choose where you want to go

 The most exciting part of becoming a ski or snowboard instructor in Canada is choosing the resort you want to go to.
-On an internship with EA Ski & Snowboard, there are seven world-class resorts across Canada to choose from.
+On an internship with EA Ski & Snowboard, there are six world-class resorts across Canada to choose from.

 If you don’t have a resort preference in mind, our team are here to help.
 Do jibs and jumps get you fizzing, or is exploring open backcountry terrain more your thing?
 Is getting regular work important to you, or are you happy to work less and focus on improving your own skiing?
 Are you planning on doing this for one season, or do you want to set yourself up for a career in snow sports?
 Once you have an idea of what is important, a training consultant will help you select a ski resort that is the best fit for you.